Drake Equations and ‘It Ain’t Gunna Happen’ Science Fiction

 Because it is a matter of odds if and only if life arose here due to a toss of the dice, a random combination of blind factors that created life here, not deliberately, but by happenstance.

 You can say that you hold this article of faith if you wish, that life emerges from non-life by a non-supernatural blind and inevitable process.
 Fine.
 The Norse thought life emerged from a cosmic cow licking ice from a primordial abyss.
 What?
 Are you going to ask where the cow came from?
-Don’t do that, or I will ask you how non-life “emerges” from life, and on what repeatable and non-speculative evidence your article of faith that it is possible at all is based.
+Don’t do that, or I will ask you how life “emerges” from non-life, and on what repeatable and non-speculative evidence your article of faith that it is possible at all is based.
 The Norse were at least canny enough to posit the cow.
 You posit that it happened by itself, without even a cow to give your myth likelihood.

 Men these day snicker at Aristotle for believing life was spontaneously created in offal and rags.
 He at least had seen bugs come out from dungheaps.
 Our entire secular myth is based on an idea with even less scientific proof than Aristotle’s, that living things do not emerge spontaneously, but the origin of all living things does emerge spontaneously.
 Aristotle was consistent enough to think that if spontaneous generation were possible, it would be happening all the time.
 The modern secularists tell us it happened once and once only.

 So, do you think the creation of life on Earth happening one time by the hand of a supernatural agency, a god or a demiurge, is a miracle and therefore science rules it out a priori as impossible?
 But real scientists do not make a priori statements about events in the material world: only members of the science-worshiping cult do that.
-And I suggest that their cult belief is incoherent: I submit that to believe in that the creation of life on Earth happening one time by a natural agency is more of a miracle, because it postulates an unique miracle without someone to perform the miracle.
+And I suggest that their cult belief is incoherent: I submit that to believe in that the creation of life on Earth happening one time by a natural agency is more of a miracle, because it postulates an unique miracle without some miracle-worker to perform the miracle.
 Which is more miraculous, a miracle performed by a miracle worker, or a miracle that arises from no cause for no reason and then vanishes again?

 Now you may ask, do I believe in life on other worlds?